SUT-YP/Scholarships_Awards/README.md

-It stores my diplomas and certifica.
+# It stores my diplomas and certificas.